wepfen/writeups/HTB/2024/business/web3/recruitment.md

 So now i understand that i got my address, my private key and the target contract address and how to interact with it.

-To make commands easier, i will set environment variables:
+To make commands easier, i will set local environment variables in a file name `.env`:

 ```
 PRIVATE_KEY=0x0a5c3d2e7717a2f9292d5f13084352a800cad51eb923b169184b22f9863ad554